DeFi AMM Accounting Bugs & Virtual Balance Cache Exploitation

 }

 Because remove_liquidity() only applied proportional decrements, every loop left fixed-point rounding dust.
-After ≳10 deposit/withdraw cycles those residues accumulated into extremely large phantom virtual balances while the on-chain token balances were almost empty.
-Burning the final LP shares set totalSupply to zero yet caches stayed populated, priming the protocol for a malformed initialization.
+After repeated deposit/withdraw cycles, those residues accumulated into phantom virtual balances while the on-chain token balances were almost empty.
+Reaching totalSupply == 0 did not clear the cache, priming the protocol for a malformed re-initialization.

 Exploit playbook (yETH case study)